 Following yet another very quiet week from Valve, this week's short Round-Up episode is discussing a recent hat-filled patch for Team Fortress 2 and revisiting a bunch of neat improvements to the Steam Reviews and Broadcasting features added a few weeks back!

 Like we say every week, be sure to subscribe to our YouTube channel and follow us on Facebook and Twitter to make sure you're up-to-date as soon as the news picks up again!
 Thanks for watching!

 After accidentally missing last week thanks to one of my own blunders, we're back to recap the past two weeks of Valve news!
 With Valve once again quiet, the biggest news we have to discuss revolves around the on-going Dota 2 / Warhammer cosmetic item contest, the re-tweaking of the 6.87 balance update, and a mind-blowing new speedrun of Half-Life 2!

 We're hoping news should pick up again sometime soon, so be sure to subscribe to our YouTube channel and follow us on Facebook and Twitter!
 Thanks for watching!

 We may have skipped releasing an episode last week due to the annual mid-April news drought, but the same cannot be said for this week - with interesting new headlines for both Valve's biggest games and Steam!
 Is Counter-Strike: Global Offensive's classic map Inferno about to be remade, what effect will the changes of 6.87 have on Dota 2, and is Steam about to enter the digital film market in a big way?
 Come find out in this week's News Round-Up!

-In order to catch more great content headed down the pipeline, don't forget to subscribe to our YouTube channel and to follow us on Facebook and Twitter.
+We should be able to return to a normal video schedule from now on, so don't forget to subscribe to our YouTube channel and follow us on Facebook and Twitter to avoid missing out!
 Thanks for watching!